SAP-archive/teched2020-DEV166/exercises/ex3/README.md

 After completing these steps, you will have added your CAP project sources to your GitHub repository.

 1. If you have Business Application Studio still open from the former exercises, return to it.
-If you haven't, open your [SAP BTP Trial](https://cockpit.hanatrial.ondemand.com/) and click on the Quick Tool Access icon **SAP Business Application Studio**.
+If you haven't, open your [SAP BTP Trial](https://cockpit.hanatrial.ondemand.com/) and choose the Quick Tool Access icon **SAP Business Application Studio**.

 ![Welcome SCP Trial](../ex0/images/00_00_0020.png)